Home | Industrial Ventilation Products | Louvers & Dampers | Droplet Separators

 Contact us now for a quick quote and get the right product the first time!

-Removes over 99% of 5-micron water particles.
+| High Efficiency | Removes over 99% of 5-micron water particles |

 Two-stage vane-type units provide primary inertial separation through the vanes and secondary separation as the liquid film flows out.

-The droplets in the gas collide with the mist eliminator surface and coalesce into a film of liquid, which then flows to the bottom of the droplet separator under gravity.
+Droplets in the gas collide with the mist eliminator surface and coalesce into a liquid film, which drains to the bottom of the separator under gravity.
+Profiles are vertically oriented for horizontal flows to use gravity for drainage while allowing high gas velocities.

 Optimally designed droplet separators balance pressure drop across the unit with separation efficiency to remove contaminants, prevent corrosion, enable product recovery, and reduce emissions.
+Two-stage designs provide inertial separation of the coalesced liquid film and secondary drainage.

 A droplet separator separates gas and liquid in applications like HVAC, marine and offshore installations, and other industrial processes.
 They are designed to remove liquid contaminants and droplets from gas streams through inertial impaction and gravity drainage.
 Optimally designed droplet separation removes harmful particulate matter while balancing pressure drop across an AHU, turbine, and other ventilation equipment.